artemis-beta/FortUTF/README.md

 [![codecov](https://codecov.io/gh/artemis-beta/FortUTF/branch/master/graph/badge.svg?token=tIwLkKYQ98)](https://codecov.io/gh/artemis-beta/FortUTF)

+**NOTE**: FortUTF DOES currently work for GFortran 11 on Windows, for some reason the CI on GitHub is having issues.

 ## Introduction

 FortUTF is Unit Test framework written purely in FORTRAN to be compatible with as many projects as possible.
 The framework is still in development so documentation is limited, but I promise once it is complete documentation will be a priority.
 For now I will introduce the basics.